Students' union: Hong Kong

 All universities in Hong Kong had students' unions until the Hong Kong national security law came into effect in 2020, when the many students' unions were forced to disband under political pressure.
 Most of these students' unions were members of the Hong Kong Federation of Students.
-Many secondary schools also have students' unions or the equivalent.
-Students' unions are called student council and students' association in some secondary schools.
-Students' unions in secondary schools and universities are elected democratically and universally by the student population, and the cabinet winning a simple majority becomes the new students' union of the year.
-Students' union maintain quite a hierarchical structure.

 India

 India has developed a complex tradition of student politics dating from the era of Indian National Congress movement domination.
-Student unions are organised both within universities, like the Student Council of IISc and across universities, All India Students Federation (AISF) is the oldest student organisation in India founded on August 12, 1936.
+Student unions are organised both within universities, like the Student Council of IISc and across universities.

+All India Students Federation (AISF) is the oldest student organisation in India founded on August 12, 1936.
 AISF is the only students organisation in the country which was actively involved in the Indian freedom struggle, but affiliated with political parties, as in the case of Akhil Bharatiya Vidyarthi Parishad, Muslim Students Federation, Students Federation of India, National Students Union of India etc. who compete in elections to control posts in universities and colleges.

-Examples of activist unions include the Jawaharlal Nehru University Students' Union, Delhi University Students Union, Udai pratap college students Union Swaero Student Union.
-Recently few school administrations had also started including the student government system as co-curricular activities in one form or another.
-There is one of a kind, non-political independent architectural students body, National Association of Students of Architecture.
+Examples of activist unions include the Jawaharlal Nehru University Students' Union, Delhi University Students Union, Jadavpur University's Faculty of Engineering and Technology Students' Union (FETSU).Recently few school administrations had also started including the student government system as co-curricular activities in one form or another.

 Indonesia

 In Indonesia, every university, college and higher education school has a student union.

-The official student union in junior and senior high school is usually called Organisasi Siswa Intra Sekolah (Intra-School Student Organization, abbreviated as OSIS), is formed by the school.
-A general election to choose the leader is usually held every year.
-OSIS organizes the school's extracurricular activities such as music shows and art gallery (pentas seni/pensi).

-The student union in universities is commonly called Badan Eksekutif Mahasiswa (Student Executive Board, abbreviated as BEM), though the official name could be vary between universities or faculties.
+The student union in universities is commonly called the Student Executive Board (Badan Eksekutif Mahasiswa, abbreviated as BEM), though the official name could be vary between universities or faculties.
 Most of BEMs are affiliated with several national unions, such as All-Indonesian BEM (BEM SI) or BEM Nusantara (BEMNUS).